naomiyashita/github.io/en/index.md

 # Welcome!

-I am a graduate student in cognitive psychology.
+I am a graduate student in cognitive psychology at Meiji Gakuin University, Tokyo, Japan.
+My research focuses on prospective memory and metamemory.

 Sorry.
 The English version of this site is currently in preparation.
 Please refer to the Japanese version for now.